About the Artist

 Judith Seeger is a floral preservationist and artist who combines her talents and passions to create works of art that speak in the unique language of flowers.
 She is the only American student of Teizo Watanabe, a world renowned Japanese master, orchid grower, orchid preservationist, and artist.

 Judith brings diverse interests and background to her work.
 She continues her studies of floral preservation, oriental calligraphy and brush painting, and dance.
-Her two recent trips to Japan to study with Watanabe greatly enhanced her techniques and her love for orchids.
-She has also studied with top professionals in England and the United States.
+Her three trips to Japan to study with Watanabe greatly enhanced her techniques and her love for orchids.
+She has also studied with top professionals in England and the United States..

 What becomes apparent in viewing her work is that, in addition to her skill and unique techniques, Judith honors the integrity of each flower, striving to keep alive its beauty and spirit.
 Her artistic creations speak to all who hold dear the secret language of flowers – to all who stop to hear their song and witness their dance.